 Disability support worker/personal care worker

-Disability support workers, also known as personal care workers, are one of the main front line support people for people with disability.
+Disability support workers, also known as personal care workers, are some of the main front line supports for people with disability.

 They will provide support to someone with disability in-home or in the community depending on the needs of the person being supported.

-This could mean needing to visit someone in their home for a short period of time every day, providing more extensive 24/7 support or taking someone out into the community for errands such as shopping or appointments.
+This could mean visiting someone in their home for a short period of time every day, providing more extensive 24/7 support or taking someone out into the community for errands such as shopping or appointments.

 Disability support workers generally assist with basic daily tasks like cooking, cleaning or transport, or helping with personal hygiene.

-They can also assist with helping someone spend time in the community and social inclusion with outings, social activities and other activities.
+They can also assist with helping someone spend time in the community and social inclusion with outings, social activities and recreation.

 In Australia, you can work as a disability support worker without formal qualifications and receive informal training on the job.
 However, gaining qualifications before applying for work can assist with obtaining employment.